NagelTech/NTJsonStore/README.md

 ====================

  - maintain count in memory when we know it.

+ - research: getCompletionQueue to continue using the collection or store queue if already in that context?
+Does that makes sense?

  - Optimized JSON format.
 Store JSON in a binary format that can be searched and deserialized very quickly.
    Take advantage of the fact we have a collection of similar items to maintain a master list of keys.